ganeshrvel/openmtp/README.md

 - Transfer multiple files which are larger than 4GB in one go.
 - Select between Internal Memory and SD Card.
 - Split pane views for both Local Computer and Android device.
-- Drag 'n Drop, Grid/List views and the other advanced File Manager features are available.
+- Drag 'n Drop your files.
+- Choose between Grid and List view.
+- Use Keyboard Shortcuts to navigate through your files.
 - Safe, Transparent and Open-Source.
 - We don't collect any personally identifiable information.
 - It's FREE and shall ALWAYS remain FREE!!